-I. To determine the rate of complete remission (CR and CR + CRi) for each of the 2 treatment regimens in the proposal.
+I. To determine the rate of complete remission (CR) and CR + incomplete blood count recovery (CRi) for each of the 2 treatment regimens in the proposal.

 II.
 To determine the overall survival, progression-free survival, disease-free survival and for each of the treatment regimens on this study.

 III.
 To determine whether ongoing treatment with these regimens prolongs overall survival even in the absence of complete remission.

 IV.
 To describe the frequency and severity of adverse events, as well as the tolerability of each of these regimens in patients treated on this study.

 V. To describe the interaction of pretreatment disease and patient characteristics including morphology, cytogenetics, molecular genetics, white blood cell (WBC) count, blood and bone marrow blast count, age, performance status and comprehensive geriatric assessment on clinical outcomes.